Technology Indicators of Progression

 Technological Modelling

 Through technological modelling, evidence is gathered to justify decision making within technological practice.
-Such modelling is crucial for the exploration of influences on the development, and for the informed prediction of the possible and probable consequences of the proposed outcome.
-Technological modelling is underpinned by both functional and practical reasoning.
-Functional reasoning focuses on 'how to make it happen' and 'how it is happening'.
-Practical reasoning focuses on 'should we make it happen?' and 'should it be happening?'
+This modelling is crucial for the exploration of influences on the development, and for the informed prediction of the possible and probable consequences of the proposed outcome.
+Technological modelling is underpinned by functional and practical reasoning.
+Functional reasoning focuses on ‘how to make it happen’ and ‘how it is happening’.
+Practical reasoning focuses on ‘should we make it happen?’ and ‘should it be happening?’

 Technological Products